input-output-hk/cardano-engineering-handbook/haskell/ghc-version-policy.md

 | 8.10.(4+) | Stable | Our current preferred version |
 | 9.0.* | Unclear | Not widely deployed, avoid |
 | 9.2.* | Stabilizing | Hopefully will become new preferred version.
 9.2.2 looks like a good candidate already. |

+## Rationale

+Different major versions of GHC can be substantially different.
+In particular, programs may not compile with newer versions of GHC, or may have additional warnings.
+Hence, it make it much harder to integrate projects if they are tested on different major versions of GHC.

+That means that everything is much smoother if all the Caradano Haskell projects use the same version of GHC.
+But that also means that when we change the major version, we need to change it for every project relatively synchronously.

+Additionally, many versions of GHC have significant problems, particularly on specific platforms like Windows, and it's useful to have a central place to record decisions to avoid.